Jaevent/cse15l-lab-reports/week-5-lab-report.md

 ![image](https://user-images.githubusercontent.com/114322700/198940789-fee2939f-934e-4f84-be50-7fdd73c2c756.png)

 # `-i`:
 The `-i` command allows us to search for a word in a file without it being case sensitive.
+This is useful when the user wants to find a word in a file that has multiple upper case and lower case variations being used.
 Below are images of `grep -i` being used as the command and its output.

 command: